Last Updated on October 20, 2021

 There are some wonderful restaurants in Jacksonville and its surroundings in Onslow County.
 Our favorites change according to the time of day, but we think Jeff’s and the Kettle Diner are two favorites at all times.

 We think you’ll love the small town of Swansboro, a shop-heavy spot about 30 minutes away from Jacksonville.
-The awesome Hammocks Beach State Park also awaits, perfect for birding, hikes, boating, and ferry rides over to Bear Island.
+The awesome Hammocks Beach State Park also awaits, perfect for birding, hikes, and boating.

 We love Topsail’s beaches on the ocean side, gorgeous sunsets on the sound side, and the communities of North Topsail Beach, Surf City, and Topsail Beach here.